Zach Sherwin: Career

 Sherwin continued to perform with The Late Night Players after graduating from Brandeis until the group's dissolution in 2007.
 The group was the subject of a documentary directed by Joshua Goren which screened at the November 2006 New York International Independent Film and Video Festival.

 Sherwin began to perform solo as MC Mr. Napkins in Boston from 2007 until giving up the name completely in 2013 in a video posted to his YouTube channel.
-As a solo comedian, Sherwin has performed multiple times at The Knitting Factory.
+As a solo comedian, Sherwin has performed multiple times at the Knitting Factory.
 He has appeared in multiple shows at UCB.
-Sherwin appeared on the debut episode of Cameron Esposito's ASpecialThing-produced stand-up comedy podcast Put Your Hands Together.
+Sherwin appeared on the debut episode of Cameron Esposito's Aspecialthing-produced stand-up comedy podcast Put Your Hands Together.

 Sherwin was one of the original performers involved with the Epic Rap Battles of History YouTube series.
-As of January 2022, he has appeared in eleven episodes, having portrayed Albert Einstein, Emmett Brown, Sherlock Holmes, Ebenezer Scrooge, Stephen King, Wayne Gretzky, Egon Spengler, Voltaire, Walt Disney, Alexander The Great, and John Wick.
-Along with co-creators Peter Shukoff and Lloyd Ahlquist, Sherwin has acted in, and written for, episodes in every season of the series.
-In 2014, Epic Rap Battles of History won a Streamy Award for Best Writing.
+As of May 2024, he has appeared in eleven episodes, having portrayed Albert Einstein, Emmett Brown, Sherlock Holmes, Ebenezer Scrooge, Stephen King, Egon Spengler, Voltaire, Walt Disney, Alexander the Great, Wayne Gretzky, and John Wick.
+Along with co-creators Peter Shukoff and Lloyd Ahlquist, Sherwin has written for episodes in every season of the series and has acted in every season except season 6.
+In 2014, the series won a Streamy Award for Best Writing.
 In 2015, the series was nominated for the same award.
 In 2016, the series was nominated for Streamy Awards for Best Collaboration and Best Writing.

-Since 2015, Zach Sherwin has written for the CW series Crazy Ex-Girlfriend.
+From 2015 to 2017, Sherwin worked as a songwriter for the CW series Crazy Ex-Girlfriend.
 He co-wrote the songs "JAP Battle", "JAP Battle (Reprise)", "I Give Good Parent", and "So Maternal".
 The first season of the series was nominated for multiple awards and holds a 96% positive rating on Rotten Tomatoes.

-Sherwin auditioned for Season 11 of America's Got Talent in 2016.
-His performance in the Judge Cuts round was televised, however he did not proceed to the Quarterfinals round.
+Sherwin auditioned for season 11 of America's Got Talent in 2016.
+His performance in the Judge Cuts round was televised but he did not proceed to the Quarterfinals round.

-Sherwin writes, produces, and hosts a series of live crossword puzzle comedy shows entitled "The Crossword Show", in which three panelists race to solve a crossword puzzle on stage.
+Sherwin writes, produces, and hosts a series of live crossword puzzle comedy shows entitled The Crossword Show, in which three panelists race to solve a crossword puzzle on stage.
 The shows include comedy raps, videos, and humorous facts prepared for each clue.
 The format is similar to NPR's Wait Wait...
 Don't Tell Me!.
 Notable guest solvers have included Mayim Bialik, Pete Holmes, Rachel Bloom, Lisa Loeb, Josh Gondelman, and Aparna Nancherla.

 Personal life

-Sherwin lives in Los Angeles, California.
+Sherwin lives in Los Angeles, California, having moved there in 2010.
 He is a vegan.